Nice to meet you.

 Both PoW and PoS help to judiciously decide the state of the network, avoid double spending, and maintain the integrity of blockchain transactions.

-Proof of work vs. proof of stake: Which is better?
+Proof of work vs. proof of stake: overview

 Both PoW and PoS have a dedicated space in the world of cryptocurrencies and blockchains.
 The final choice of consensus mechanism depends entirely on the goals of each blockchain network and its community’s preferences.